avarassanchez/tTEscanR/README.md

 ## 1. What is tTEscanR?

 **tTEscanR**, is a powerful and user-friendly R-based package designed to quantify translation efficiency from bulk and single-cell sequencing data. **tTEscanR** offers a comprehensive approach to quantify translation efficiency by integrating gene expression data and chromatin accessibility data.
 The modular design of **tTEscanR** ensures flexibility, allowing users to either run independent components or a complete pipeline based on their research needs.
 Its user-friendly R-based interface simplifies the analysis of complex data, even for researchers with minimal computational experience.

 Additionally, **tTEscanR** includes an advanced visualization module that generates high-quality plots, aiding in interpretation of results and enhancing the ability to communicate findings effectively.
 Applicable to both bulk and single-cell sequencing data, **tTEscanR** provides a versatile tool for a wide range of experimental setups and biological contexts, enabling deeper exploration of translation efficiency and its role in cellular processes, disease mechanisms, and therapeutic development.

+**Key features:**
+<li>Compatible with bulk and single-cell data.</li>
+<li>Modular and customizable pipeline.</li>
+<li>High-quality visualizations.</li>
+<li>User-friendly R-based interface.</li>

 ## 2. Setup